-NSU's School Counseling concentration is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and is pursuing recognition from the American School Counseling Association (ASCA).
-Candidates who do not hold an active and valid professional teaching certificate will be required to complete additional coursework or submit documentation as required by the state.
+NSU's School Counseling concentration is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and is nationally recognized by the American School Counseling Association (ASCA).
+Candidates who do not hold an active and valid professional teaching certificate and endorsements in reading or ESOL will be required to complete additional coursework or submit documentation as required by the state.
 At this time, the College of Psychology cannot confirm whether its Master of Science in Counseling degree with a Concentration in School Counseling meets all of the educational, licensure, and certification requirements in other states and territories outside of Florida.
 Further, these requirements can change frequently and often without notice.

-If you have trouble obtaining the information you need, or if you have any other questions, please contact Daiana Castro at (954) 262-5891 or daiana@nova.edu. for assistance.
+If you have trouble obtaining the information you need, or if you have any other questions, please contact Daiana Castro at (954) 262-5891 or daiana@nova.edu, for assistance.